13(.1) Reasons You Should Run the AJ Bell Great North Run

 R is for ROUTE

-The iconic AJ Bell Great North Run route is well-known across the globe which leads from the centre of the city to the beautiful coastline at South Shields.
+The iconic AJ Bell Great North Run route from the centre of the city to the beautiful coastline at South Shields is well-known across the globe.
 And that’s not all!
-There are so many iconic landmarks along the way, including Newcastle’s Tyne Bridge to the view to the North Sea from Prince Edward Road
+There are so many iconic landmarks along the way, including Newcastle’s Tyne Bridge to the view of the North Sea from Prince Edward Road.

-And if that’s not enough, the amazing entertainment and activation zones throughout the full route will get your legs pumping all the way to the end!
+And if that’s not enough, the amazing entertainment and activation zones throughout the full route will get your legs pumping to the end!

 H is for HEALTH BENEFITS